Higher Level Skills

 Individuals undertaking training must contribute to their training costs through a 'co-contribution fee'.
 While the amount of the fee is determined by the PQS, it is expected the co-contribution fee will be greater for higher level training given the increased benefits that accrue to individuals and industry.

-The fee may be paid on behalf of the individual by an employer or another third party, but cannot be paid or waived by the PQS.
+The fee may be paid on behalf of the individual by an employer or another third party unrelated to the PQS, but cannot be paid or waived by the PQS, unless approved by the department.

 What outcomes are expected?